WE KNOW THAT IMPROVED HEALTH AND NUTRITION PLAYS AN INTEGRAL PART IN THE ALLEVIATION OF POVERTY.

 HOW WE DO IT

-- We partner with Alive Medical Services to bring 10 doctors and nurses to the Katuuso community.
+We partner with Alive Medical Services to bring 10 doctors and nurses to the Katuuso community frequently.

 We are working on developing partnerships with health professionals to improve the health of the whole community.
-We will continue to hold health and hygiene days to educate the community on the importance of hygiene practices.
+We continue to hold health and hygiene days to educate the community on the importance of hygiene practices.